DS12/haskell-class/tutorials/chapter1.md

 First things first.
 Lets all make sure we have Haskell installed and we have a decent text editor.
 To get Haskell we will use [Homebrew](http://brew.sh/), which is a package manager for OSX.
 Check to

-In this tutorial we aim to review, define or explain

-* inheritance
-* Multiple inheritance and the "diamond problem"
-* composition / mix-ins
-* implicit conversions
-* type classes, and
-* implicit parameters

 ### Task (0a): Install Homebrew